qst0/ft_libgfx/man_mlx_loop.md

        See  source  code  of mlx_int_param_event.c to find out how the MiniLibX will call your own function for a specific event.

+       TODO:
+       Link directly to mlx_int_param_event.c here, for now, you have to download the x11 sources.
+       Mlx in the repo right now is MACOS version.

 ## SEE ALSO

 [mlx(3)](man_mlx.md), [mlx_new_window(3)](man_mlx_new_window.md),